linux4sam/egt/docs/src/animation.md

 All easing functions take a percent time, and return a percent value.
 They have a very simple API, but what happens inside the easing function can be anywhere from a simple linear value to a complex mathematical curve.
-For example, the simplest of easing functions is the easing_linear() function that is implemented like this:
+For example, the simplest of easing functions is the egt::easing_linear() function that is implemented like this:

 @code{.cpp}